Mohanrajx/DSD/README.md

 # DSD PROGRAM
+#####

+---

+**Disclaimer:**

+These programs are for reference only.
+Do not copy them for use in assignments or labs, including the Data Structures Design (DSD) lab.
+Use them for learning and develop your own solutions independently.
+The author is not responsible for any misuse.

+---
 #### 1(A) Write a Python PROGRAM to calculate electricity bill for a given tariff.

 • 1 to 100 units – Rs.
 10